ClusterM/famicom-dumper-client/README.md

 ## Mapper script files
+Mapper script files are stored in the "mappers" directory.
+By default it's:
+- <*application_directory*>/mappers
+- <*current_directory*>/mappers
+- /usr/share/famicom-dumper/mappers (on *nix systems)

+Also you can specify it using **--mappers** option.

-Mapper files are stored in "mappers" subdirectory.
-When you specify a mapper number or name, the application compiles the scripts in that directory to find a matching one.
+When you specify a mapper number or name, the application compiles the scripts to find a matching one.

 Mapper scripts are written in C# language.
 Each script must contain class (any name allowed) that impliments [IMapper](https://github.com/ClusterM/famicom-dumper-client/blob/master/FamicomDumper/IMapper.cs) interface.
 ```C#